 One episode has Mayor Quimby ordering the police to do this to fill the new but largely empty prison they'd just built.

-And on Fridays the lunchroom serves hot dogs and burgers and beer!
+Beware of his generous pension, And three weeks' paid vacation each year; And on Fridays the lunchroom serves hot dogs and burgers and beer!
+He loves German BEEEEEEER!

 Looney Tunes short "Daffy Doodles" begins with this ominous bit of narration: